-Freshly made brioche dough transforms into these delicious Nutella Doughnuts.
-They're sweet, buttery, and perfectly tender doughnuts filled with a delicious chocolate hazelnut spread.
-It's the perfect breakfast treat.
+Freshly made brioche dough transforms into these delicious Chocolate Filled Donuts.
+They're sweet, buttery, and perfectly tender donuts filled with a delicious chocolate hazelnut spread.
+It's the perfect breakfast treat!

 Take out the following baking equipment.

 Stand mixer fitted with the dough hook